ErikRodriguez-webdev/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+---> Relational Databases are a type of database and SQL is a language that can talk to the databases.

 - [ ] Why do tables need a `primary key`?

+---> Tables need a way to avoid anomalies/errors when data is stored in database.
+Best practice to have a way to differentiate every row of data to not lose or corrupt data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+---> Best practice is to write the name of that table and id after it. ex: car_id

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+---> A bridge table to keep track of all the unique combinations with foreign keys of those two tables.

 ## Minimum Viable Product